Centre for Humanitarian Dialogue: Selected projects

-Colombia: HD is working to strengthen the benefits of peace accords signed in 2016, including support for the Manigua de Paz (Jungle of Peace) sustainable bean-to-bar chocolate business run by former FARC guerrillas in the Meta and Tumaco areas.
+Colombia: HD works in Colombia to mitigate against the impact of organised crime.
+In 2025, armed gangs in Quibdó city agreed to a permanent cessation of hostilities drawn up with HD support, paving the way for violence reduction.
+HD received an official mandate to facilitate peace dialogue between three cities and criminal armed groups building on its advisory support to reduce the number of deaths caused by the conflict.

-Among its various public and confidential peacemaking activities, HD has also been involved in Sudan, Syria, Kenya, the Central African Republic, Liberia, Somalia, Timor Leste, Burundi and Nepal.
+Among its various public and confidential peacemaking activities, HD has also worked in Ethiopia Sudan, Syria, Kenya, the Central African Republic, Liberia, Somalia, Timor Leste, Burundi and Nepal.

 History and leadership

 HD was founded to pursue the humanitarian vision of Henry Dunant, co-founder of the Red Cross and co-recipient of the first Nobel Peace Prize, by using mediation and dialogue to reduce the suffering caused by armed conflict.
 The initial intention of HD was to serve as a discreet venue for dialogue on humanitarian issues.

 The organisation evolved to include negotiations in support of humanitarian objectives and quickly broadened, at the behest of conflict parties in Aceh, to include the resolution of the conflict through mediation and conflict prevention.

 In July 2015, HD was granted a special status by the Federal Council of Switzerland that confers certain privileges and immunities intended to enable its peacemaking efforts worldwide.

 Martin Griffiths was the founding executive director of HD and led the organisation from 1999 to July 2010.
-He was replaced for a brief period (July 2010 to March 2011) by Angelo Gnaedinger, then HD’s regional director for the Middle East and a former director general of the International Committee of the Red Cross.
+He was replaced for a brief period (July 2010 to March 2011) by Angelo Gnaedinger, then HD's regional director for the Middle East and a former director general of the International Committee of the Red Cross.

-David Harland, a former New Zealand diplomat and UN official, was appointed as HD’s executive director in April 2011.
+David Harland, a former New Zealand diplomat and UN official, was appointed as HD's executive director in April 2011.

 Funding

 HD receives a combination of strategic support and targeted project funding from various governments and private foundations.

-In 2021, HD’s annual income was 46 million Swiss francs.
+In 2024, HD's annual income was 47 million Swiss francs.